Dr Tumi

-Tumisang Makweya (10 July 1981) also known as Dr Tumi is a South African musician, medical doctor and a motivational speaker.
+Tumisang Makweya (born 10 July 1981), also known as Dr Tumi, is a South African musician, medical doctor and a motivational speaker.
 Makweya has released several gospel albums and has won several gospel music awards.

 Early years

 Makweya was born and raised in Seshego Limpopo Province, South Africa.
 From a young age, he displayed a strong interest in music and began singing in church.
 Despite his passion for music, he pursued a career in medicine, graduating with a medical degree from the Medical University of Southern Africa (Medunsa).

 Music career

 Makweya's music career began in earnest after he won the "SABC2 Gospel Star" competition in 2012.
 This victory propelled him into the spotlight and opened doors for his musical journey.

 In 2013, Makweya released his debut album, "Heart of a King," which received critical acclaim and established him as a rising star in the gospel music scene.
 His subsequent albums, including "Love and Grace" (2014) and "Speak a Word" (2016), solidified his status as a leading gospel artist.

 Makweya's live recordings, particularly "The Gathering of Worshippers" series, have been major highlights of his career.
 These worship events, recorded live, have drawn thousands of attendees and have been widely celebrated for their spiritual impact and musical excellence.